ocean-data-challenges/2023b_SSHmapping_HF_California/README.md

 They are presented with the following directory structure:

-## Baseline and evaluation
+## Demo for baseline and evaluation

 ### Baseline
 The baseline mapping method is optimal interpolation (OI), in the spirit of the present-day standard for DUACS products provided by AVISO.
-OI is implemented in the [`baseline_oi`](https://github.com/ocean-data-challenges/2020a_SSH_mapping_NATL60/blob/master/notebooks/baseline_oi.ipynb) Jupyter notebook.
+OI is implemented in the [`demo_perform_oi`](https://github.com/SammyMetref/2022a_mapping_HFdynamic/blob/master/notebooks/demo_perform_oi.ipynb) Jupyter notebook.
 The SSH reconstructions are saved as a NetCDF file in the `results` directory.
 The content of this directory is git-ignored.

 ### Evaluation

 The evaluation of the mapping methods is based on the comparison of the SSH reconstructions with the *reference* dataset.
 It includes two scores, one based on the Root-Mean-Square Error (RMSE), the other based on Fourier wavenumber spectra.
-The evaluation notebook [`example_data_eval`](https://github.com/ocean-data-challenges/2020a_SSH_mapping_NATL60/blob/master/notebooks/example_data_eval.ipynb) implements the computation of these two scores as they could appear in the leaderboard.
+The evaluation notebook [`demo_perform_evaluation`](https://github.com/SammyMetref/2022a_mapping_HFdynamic/blob/master/notebooks/demo_perform_evaluation.ipynb) implements the computation of these two scores as they could appear in the leaderboard.
 The notebook also provides additional, graphical diagnostics based on RMSE and spectra.

 ## Data processing